alanpich/slender/tests/README.md

 Slender Framework Unit Tests

-Follow the directions below to run the Slim Framework unit tests.
+Follow the directions below to run the Slender Framework unit tests.
 You'll need the latest version of PHPUnit.
 To save development time, these unit tests require PHP >= 5.3.
 However, the Slim Framework itself requires only PHP >= 5.2.

 1. Install the latest version of PHPUnit
 Visit http://www.phpunit.de/ for installation instructions.